Facebook Fellowship Award Includes

 Applications will be accepted from students with research related to one of the following areas:

 We would like to support students who are working on novel techniques in statistical modeling and inference.
-Areas of research include but are not limited to inference in high dimensionals, causal inference, graphical models, sparsity and compressed sensing, pattern recognition, change detection, forecasting and time series analysis, optimization, regression, classification, clustering, graph partitioning, entity linkage and entity deduplication.
-Applications of interest include but are not limited to user modeling, detecting violations, experimentation, surveys or efficient sampling.
+Areas of research include but are not limited to inference in high dimensions, causal inference, graphical models, multi-armed bandits, sparsity and compressed sensing, change detection, forecasting and time series analysis, optimization, regression, classification, clustering, graph partitioning, entity linkage and entity deduplication.
+Applications of interest include but are not limited to user modeling, detecting violations, experimentation, surveys and efficient sampling.

 AR/VR Photonics and Optics